-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+After earning 00 status and a licence to kill, Secret Agent James Bond sets out on his first mission as 007.
+Bond must defeat a private banker funding terrorists in a high-stakes game of poker at Casino Royale, Montenegro.

-James Bond goes on his first ever mission as a 00.
-Le Chiffre is a banker to the world's terrorists.
-He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe among the terrorist market.
-The boss of MI6, known simply as M sends Bond, along with Vesper Lynd to attend this game and prevent Le Chiffre from winning.
-Bond, using help from Felix Leiter, Mathis and having Vesper pose as his wife, enters the most important poker game in his already dangerous career.
+James Bond (Daniel Craig) goes on his first mission as a 00.
+Le Chiffre (Mads Mikkelsen) is a banker to the world's terrorists.
+He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe amongst the terrorist market.
+The boss of MI6, known simply as "M" (Dame Judi Dench) sends Bond, along with Vesper Lynd Eva Green) to attend this game and prevent Le Chiffre from winning.
+Bond, using help from Felix Leiter (Jeffrey Wright), Rene Mathis (Giancarlo Giannini), and having Vesper pose as his partner, enters the most important poker game in his already dangerous career.
 But if Bond defeats Le Chiffre, will he and Vesper Lynd remain safe?Written by